 - Roaming difference: Determines if roaming should be executed.
 After background scan has been triggered, the roaming will only occur if the AP candidate(s) provide a better connection quality (based on the roaming difference value) than the current connection.
-If multiple access points fulfill the criteria, the AWK device will pick the best one to roam to. - Scan channels: Pre-define communication and roaming channels. - AP alive check: Allows AeroLink Protection to react faster to WLAN disconnections.

-NOTE Enabling this feature causes the AWK-1137C to send out packets every 10 ms when there is no traffic to check if the connection is alive.
-The high transmission frequency of small alive check packets could potentially affect your other wireless communications that use the same channel, so only enable this feature when you have full control of the designated radio channel.

-AP candidate threshold: After the "AP alive check" declares the current access point is no long available, the surrounding access points must have good enough connection qualities (SNR/Signal Strength) in order to be the qualified as AP candidates for association.
+If multiple access points fulfill the criteria, the AWK device will pick the best one to roam to. - Scan channels: Pre-define up to 11 communication and roaming channels. - NOTE If AeroMag client is enabled, there will only be three scan channels which are assigned by AeroMag automatically.
+The more channels are configured, the longer the scan will take to complete.
+This may increase the risk of disconnection if applied to fast moving clients.
+In high-density client environments, it may also cause - AP alive check: Allows AeroLink Protection to react faster to WLAN disconnections. - NOTE Enabling this feature causes the AWK-1137C to send out packets every 10 ms when there is no traffic to check if the connection is alive.
+The high transmission frequency of small alive check packets could potentially affect your other wireless communications that use the same channel, so only enable this feature when you have full control of the designated radio channel. - AP candidate threshold: After the "AP alive check" declares the current access point is no long available, the surrounding access points must have good enough connection qualities (SNR/Signal Strength) in order to be the qualified as AP candidates for association.